Amber cosmetic bottle with blank label. FDA labeling requirements.

 Key Takeaways

-- Get Your Core Label Components Right: Every cosmetic label must clearly state the product’s identity, net contents, business information, and any required warnings.
+• Get Your Core Label Components Right: Every cosmetic label must clearly state the product’s identity, net contents, business information, and any required warnings.
 Placing this information correctly on the Principal Display and Information Panels is fundamental to meeting FDA requirements.

-- Your Claims Define Your Product (and Its Rules): The language you use on your label determines whether your product is regulated as a cosmetic or a drug.
+• Your Claims Define Your Product (and Its Rules): The language you use on your label determines whether your product is regulated as a cosmetic or a drug.
 Avoid making medical claims to stay in the cosmetic category, and always maintain documentation to prove your product’s safety.

-- Treat Compliance as an Ongoing System: FDA compliance isn’t a one-time task.
+• Treat Compliance as an Ongoing System: FDA compliance isn’t a one-time task.
 Build a process for regularly reviewing your labels, documenting all changes, and staying informed about regulatory updates to protect your brand for the long haul.

-What Are the FDA’s Cosmetic Labeling Laws?
+What Are the FDA’s Rules for Cosmetic Labels?

 Getting your cosmetic products on shelves means understanding the key federal laws that govern your labels.
 Think of these regulations not as hurdles, but as your roadmap to building consumer trust and a reputable brand.
 The two main players you need to know are the Federal Food, Drug, and Cosmetic (FD&C) Act and the Fair Packaging and Labeling (FPLA) Act.
 These laws work together to ensure that all cosmetic products sold in the U.S. are safe and honestly represented.
 They set the foundation for everything from your ingredient list to the claims you make, so getting familiar with them is the first step toward compliance.